 - Bert Kreischer tells of a story where he went to Russia.
 Bert had taken a Russian course for four years, but because of a deal with the teacher, he didn't have to do anything to pass.
 When the class actually went to Russia for a field trip, Bert worked on a sentence in Russian to say hello to some Russian mafia gangsters.
 When a gangster actually showed up, Bert immediately forgot what he was going to say; the only thing he said in Russian was "I am the machine".
 However, it worked out well for him, because the gangster thought it was so funny that he invited Bert to drinks with the mafia.

 - Robin Williams relates an encounter with the police while stoned.
 He psyches himself up by repeatedly rehearsing the line "what seems to be the problem, Officer?" before the cop walks up to his window.
 When the cop actually gets there, Robin just unleashes a random string of gibberish.
-Lucky for Robin that it was just a marijuana-induced hallucination, and he was actually still laying on his couch.
+Lucky for Robin, it was just a marijuana-induced hallucination, and he was actually still lying on his couch.

 - Homestar Runner: